coretrix/hitrix/docs/docs/README.md

 ### Environment variables

-#### APP_CONFIG_FOLDER environment variable
+#### APP_FOLDER environment variable
-There are another important environment variable called `APP_CONFIG_FOLDER` You can set path to your config folder for your demo, prod or any other environment
+There are another important environment variable called `environment` You can set path to your app folder for your demo, prod or any other environment